If you are in a high conflict divorce, you need specialist support

 One or both parties complain of being the victim or abused by the other

-One or both parties make false accusations
+One or both of you make false accusations

-One or both parties ignore professional advice
+One or both of you ignore professional advice

-One or both parties brainwash their children
+One or both of you emotionally manipulate the children

 Cafcass or Social Services are involved, or a Guardian has been appointed